 Azle ISD Health Guidelines

 Bringing a child to school with the below symptoms puts other children and school staff members at risk of becoming ill.
 This information is offered so that we may improve the general health of all members of our school community.
 Remember that these are guidelines only.

-Appearance, Behavior: If your child is unusually tired, pale or lacks appetite, these may be precursors to illness.
+Appearance/Behavior: If your child is unusually tired, pale, or lacks appetite, these may be precursors to illness.
 These are sufficient reasons to keep your child at home.

 Diagnosed Contagious Illness: Students may return to class 24 hours after starting an antibiotic or as otherwise directed by their physician.

 Ear Infections without Fever: A child does NOT need to be excluded from school, but should be evaluated by your healthcare provider.

 Fever: Oral temperature equal to or higher than 100.0 degrees (before taking medication such as Tylenol or Advil).
-Please keep your child at home until they are fever free for 24 hours WITHOUT medicine.
+Please keep your child at home until they are fever-free for 24 hours WITHOUT medicine.

 Lice/Scabies: A child infected may not return to school until they have been treated and are free of lice.
 Examination by the nurse is required before re-entering school.
 Children with scabies may be re-admitted after treatment.
 Documented proof of treatment by your healthcare provider is required.

 Nasal Discharge and/or Chronic Cough: A child exhibiting these symptoms should be seen by your healthcare provider.
 These conditions may be contagious and require treatment.

 Rash: If your child exhibits a body rash, especially with fever or itching, he/she should remain at home and be assessed by your healthcare provider.
 Heat rashes and allergic reactions are not contagious.
 These children may attend school.

-Sore Throat: A child with a sore throat, fever and/or swollen glands should remain home.
+Sore Throat: A child with a sore throat, fever, and/or swollen glands should remain home.
 Contact your healthcare provider.

 Symptoms of a Contagious Illness: Students exhibiting symptoms of a contagious illness should be evaluated by your physician.
 They may return to school as directed by the physician.